 But, with all success, doubts about the extent to which the service is profitable for the drivers who joined the service begin to appear.

-One of the last studies that came to attack Uber came from the respected Massachusetts Institute of Technology (WITH).
+One of the last studies that came to attack Uber came from the respected Massachusetts Institute of Technology (MIT).
 According to the study done by a researcher of the institute, Uber and Lyft drivers earned $ 3,37 per hour (When the US minimum wage is around $ 7,25 / hour), not counting taxes, and that 30% of drivers were losing money (with fuel and maintenance) rather than winning.

-Uber CEO Dara Khosrowshahi came out to counter the study, in a sarcastic message, called the WITH de Mathematically Incompetent Theories (Ttheories Mathematic Incompetentes, in a direct translation)
+Uber CEO Dara Khosrowshahi came out to counter the study, in a sarcastic message, called the MIT de Mathematically Incompetent Theories (Ttheories Mathematic Incompetentes, in a direct translation)

 MIT = Mathematically Incompetent Theories (at least as pertains to ride-sharing). @techreview report differs markedly from other academic studies and @TheRideshareGuy recent survey.
 Our analysis: https://t.co/S2aAqCuDR0